 Where the waders go has been something of a mystery until very recently.
 Spoonies are serious migrators, travelling between south Asia and its breeding grounds in Russia.
 With little information about where the spoonie spends its time, it has been a real challenge to know where to focus conservation efforts along their flyway.

 But now tiny satellite tags, small enough to be glued to the birds’ back feathers are shedding new light on their migration route and more crucially where they stop off to rest.
-Already we have discovered new wintering and moulting sites in North Korea.
-To date, we’ve only been able to identify breeding sites for a quarter of spoonies and wintering sites for about half but we’re hoping new tagging data will help shed more light on where the missing birds are.
+Already we have discovered new wintering and moulting sites in North Korea, Borneo and Sulawesi and parts of India and the Phillippines.
+One of our most important discoveries has been Tiaozini, an important stopover and moulting site for spoonies in China.
+It has now been awarded UNESCO World Heritage Status thanks to our tagging and surveying efforts.
+To date, we’ve only been able to identify breeding sites for a quarter of spoonies and wintering sites for about half.
+But we’re hoping new tagging data will continue to shed more light on where the missing birds are, which sites we should protect and where we should focus efforts for future surveys.

 Wherever the bird is spotted on its long migration between south Asia and its breeding grounds in Russia, communities have been rallying to protect the wetland environments so crucial to the survival of both wetland wildlife and people.